pcaversaccio/ecdsa-nonce-reuse-attack/README.md

 $$ s = \frac{h + d_{A} \cdot r}{k} \quad \left(\textnormal{mod} \enspace n\right) $$

-$s$ is the second secp256k1 32-byte signature parameter, $h$ is the 32-byte message digest of a message.
+$s$ is the second secp256k1 32-byte signature parameter and $h$ is the 32-byte message digest of a message.

 #### 4. Recover the Private Key